swiftsolves-msft/AI-Red-Teaming-Workshop/workshop/Module 0 - Deploy Model and Configure Filters.md

 8. Click Create a content filter.
 ![Guards](../images/guard2.png "Guards")

-9. Name the content filter `LowSafetyAITest`, choose the connection created from the model deployment, then click Next.
+9. Name the content filter `LowSafetyAITest` and click Next.
 ![Guards](../images/guard3.png "Guards")

 10. Adjust the input filters as shown.
 Set them to the lowest blocking level and turn OFF Prompt Shields, then click Next.